 To help fund the exercise of its enhanced powers of investigation and enforcement, Companies House increased its existing fees and introduced new fees from 1 May 2024.
 In addition, from 2 May 2024, new regulations gave Companies House the ability to impose financial penalties where a relevant offence has been committed.

-In October 2024, the Government published an outline transition plan setting out the intended timetable for implementation of some of the remaining key reforms under the Act, including:
+The Government has published an outline transition plan setting out the intended timetable for implementation of some of the remaining key reforms under the Act, including:

-- By spring 2025 – firms regulated by anti-money laundering legislation should be able to register as an Authorised Corporate Service Provider (ACSP) and then carry out identity verification for individuals.
-Individuals should be able to voluntarily verify their identity from this time.
+- From 25 February 2025 – firms regulated by anti-money laundering legislation will be able to register as an Authorised Corporate Service Provider (ACSP) and then carry out identity verification for individuals.

-- By autumn 2025 – Mandatory identity verification requirements should be introduced for initial directors and PSCs of newly incorporated companies.
-The 12 months transition period for existing directors and PSCs to verify their identity should also begin.
+- By autumn 2025 – Mandatory identity verification requirements will be introduced for initial directors and PSCs of newly incorporated companies.
+The 12 months transition period for existing directors and PSCs to verify their identity will also begin at the same time.

-The transition plan does not yet include implementation dates for the prohibition on corporate directors, company registers and filings, nor for the reforms in relation to accounts and audit exemptions.
+The transition plan does not yet include implementation dates for the prohibition on corporate directors, changes to company registers and filings, nor for the reforms in relation to accounts and audit exemptions.

 The Government has usefully published a website containing information on the main changes to be implemented by the Act.